rse/mostlikely/README.md

 that can be used to test whether an element is a member of a set.
-False positive matches are possible, but false negatives are not, i.e., a query returns either "possibly in set" (within a configured error rate) or "definitely not in set" (with a 100% accurancy).
+False positive matches are possible, but false negatives are not, i.e., a query returns either "possibly in set" (within a configured error rate) or "definitely not in set" (with a 100% accuracy).

 Internally, MostLikely is based on a [Bloom Filter](https://en.wikipedia.org/wiki/Bloom_filter), which in turn is